Well, the windows & frames have for the time being, Won!

 Tomorrow, I will prime the entire bench box.

-After the primer dries, I will mark off the vent lines and using a pointed scribe, I will make the vent lines.
+After the primer dries, I will mark off the vent lines and using a

 Hopefully I will get the look I want when I apply the white paint.